KenKundert/emborg/doc/configuring.rst

 The list of available *Emborg* configurations.
 To be usable the name of a configuration must be in this list and there must be a file of the same name in the ``~/.config/emborg`` directory.

+The value may be specified as a list of strings or just as a string.
+If specified as a string, it is split on white space to form the list.

 .. _default_configuration: